neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/deploy_contract.md

 **Step 2**
-Set your gas limit (in coins) like other transactions.
+Set your gas limit (in coins) like other transaction.
 Be aware that contract deployment needs a lot more gas than a simple coin transfer.

 **Step 3**
-Deploy script or plugin.
+Deploy the script or plugin.

 **Step 4**
-Access an [Ethereum node](https://ethereum.org/en/developers/docs/nodes-and-clients/), either by running your own, connecting to a public node, or via an API key using a service like Infura or Alchemy
+Access an [Ethereum node](https://ethereum.org/en/developers/docs/nodes-and-clients/), either by running your own, connecting to a public node, or via an API key using a service like Infura or Alchemy.

 Once deployed, your contract will have an Ethereum address like other [accounts](https://ethereum.org/en/developers/docs/accounts/).

 ----

-## Example: Deploying a smart contract in test mode using Remix
+## Example: Deploying a Smart Contract in Test Mode Using Remix

 ### Goal
 To deploy your smart contract on an Ethereum test network.